Canal Fulton, Ohio: Rowland's purchase

-Canal Fulton traces its history to three villages that developed along the Tuscarawas River.
-Milan was platted on March 23, 1814, by Matthew Rowland who arrived by ox team.
-It was the first settlement west of the Tuscarawas River in Stark County.
-Fulton was platted on May 16, 1826, changed its name to Canal Fulton in 1832, and later incorporated as a village.
-The present name is an amalgamation of the Ohio Canal and the name of a local pioneer, Ben Fulton.
-In 1843, President John Quincy Adams visited.
+Developing the region

+Rowland’s son-in-law built the first structure in Milan (a log cabin), and Rowland soon added a gristmill and a sawmill.
+Neither was very successful.

+The Township that Milan would become a part of was laid off in December 1815.
+Lawrence Township was named after Captain James Lawrence famous for his last words during the War of 1812 battle between the American Chesapeake, and the British frigate the Shannon, “Don’t Give up the Ship”.
+These words are now the township’s motto.

+Milan was the only village in the township until the building of the canal between 1826 and 1828, which brought about the town of Fulton on the other side of the river.
+Milan boasted churches, cemeteries, and a grocery built to service the hundreds of canal workers.
+Fulton surpassed Milan though and the prefix Canal was added.

+For a brief time with the coming of the B & O railroad, Milan once again eclipsed the Port of Canal Fulton.
+American transportation such as it is, even this balance was tipped again because all the main highways favored the Fulton side of the river.
+Today Milan no longer exists as it incorporated into Canal Fulton in 1853.
+It is, however, a quiet residential area, and most in Canal Fulton are aware of the little village’s beginnings.

 In 1850 the first permanent community school began operation and railroad operations began.
 In 1853, Canal Fulton absorbed both Milan and West Fulton.
 In 1855, Union School building was completed and had two rooms accommodating 100 students.
 In 1869, the construction of railroad was completed on the west side of the river.
 1870 Addition built at Union School.
 In 1873, The warehouse converted to Opera House.
 In 1874, Canal Fulton approves organization of a fire department, although one was in existence in the early 1800s.
 Fire department gets first modern steam-operated pumper.
 In 1875, Sts.
 Philip and James School founded.

 In 1876, German immigrants came to area as strikebreakers for coal industry.
 In 1886, new school built to accommodate 12 grades.